-In free markets, competition is the norm not the exception, and that competition will limit your latitude for pricing.
-When competitors lower prices or new competition enters at a lower price, many a novice manager’s gut reaction is to lower prices, but the cost of price concessions may be higher than the cost of customer losses.
+In free markets, competition and price pressure is the norm not the exception, and that competition will limit your latitude for pricing.
+When faced with lower prices, a competitors’ gut reaction to price changes is to lower prices as well, but the cost of price concessions may be higher than the cost of customer losses.

-Experience will temper these beginner instincts over time, but there must be an easier and less costly way to identify the proper reaction to competitive price moves than the school of hard knocks.
-Perhaps we need a refreshed guide map on how to react and why…
+Experience will temper these beginner instincts over time, but there must be an easier and less costly way to identify a competitive response to prices than the school of hard knocks.
+How should you react to your competitor’s prices?
+Perhaps we need a refreshed guide..

 There are four stances a firm should take in response to a competitive price threat depending on its situation: Ignore, Defend, Mitigate, or Accommodate.